docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ## Migrate application from Docker Cloud

 How you migrate your applications is unique to your environment and applications.

+- Plan with all developers and operations teams
+- Plan with customers
+- Plan with owners of other applications that interact with your Docker Cloud app
+- Plan a rollback strategy if problems occur

 Once your migration is in process, check that the everything is working as expected.
 Ensure that users are hitting the new application on the Docker CE infrastructure and getting expected results.

 <span class="badge badge-danger">Warning</span> Do not terminate your Docker Cloud stacks or node clusters until some time after the migration has been signed off as successful.
 If there are problems, you may need to roll back and try again.